Gravataí City

 Gravataí isn’t a culinary hotspot, but churrascarias and regional gaucho flavors are easy to find; for a broader dining scene the short drive into Porto Alegre opens up fine dining and diverse markets.

-Top Things to Do in Gravataí
+Best Things to Do in Gravataí#

-Best Time to Visit Gravataí #
+Best Time to Visit Gravataí#

 The best times to visit Gravataí are spring (September-November) and autumn (March-May), when temperatures are mild and humidity eases after summer.
 Summers are hot and thunderstorm-prone, while winters bring cooler, occasionally frosty mornings.